The Tested

 The Tested is a 2009 independent feature film written and directed by Russell Costanzo and produced by Melissa B. Miller of Shoebox Pictures.
 It is based on the award-winning short of the same name.

 Chosen to participant in the 2009 Narrative Independent Filmmaker Lab & Independent Film Week in New York City, the film is one of only ten narrative rough cuts chosen by the Lab for its artistic vision and outstanding promise.

 Synopsis

 Log line: A life shattering tragedy sends three people on vastly different paths to a similar goal of redemption and understanding.

-One year ago while on duty as a plainclothes cop, Julian Varone gunned down an unarmed teen.
-In that time Darralynn Warren, the teen's mother, has spiraled into a pit of despair, while his brother, Dre, has gone another route... ganglife.
+One year ago, while on duty as a plainclothes cop, Julian Varone gunned down an unarmed teen.
+The teen's mother, Daralynn Warren, has spiraled into a pit of despair.
+His brother, Dre, has entered ganglife.
 As for Julian, it's time for him to get back to work.

 It is a story about redemption, injustice of poverty, the cycle of violence and how these three lives, affected by a terrible tragedy, cannot find closure without the other.